Sorry, Did I Offend You By Listening To My Own Voice?

 By Sofie Thomson

-As a breastfeeding mother I have had endless amount of advice.
+As a breastfeeding mother I have had endless amounts of advice.
 Not advice I’ve asked for but advice I’ve been given out of the blue – sometimes when breastfeeding, sometimes when I was quietly minding my own business and sometimes when I just needed a shoulder to cry on.

 The advice was pretty much the same but offered in different forms of breastfeeding contempt: